Varathane vs Minwax — Which is the Best for Your Project?

 Use a Respirator

 Lastly, wear a comfortable mask or respirator especially if you need to use fire in the middle of your work.
-This is another routine you should know in your workshop.
-When applying polyurethane, our experts recommend that you can use a paper dust mask.
+It’s a routine that’s become second nature in my workshop.
+And when it comes to applying polyurethane, I’ve found that a simple paper dust mask usually does the trick.

 Recommended Read: Is Polyurethane Toxic to Your Health & The Environment